The Familiar

 She rolled onto all fours, wagging her tail and looking unmistakably amused.

 Hopping into his trousers, Jeve took a few deep breaths, then started to put on his shirt more sedately.
-“Now, look, you’re a beautiful animal, but you’ll understand if I stick to girls with opposable thumbs, hmm?”
-He paused as he tied his tie, then shook his head at himself.
-“I’m lecturing a magical coyote about not flirting with me.”
+“You’re certainly a beautiful animal, but given my druthers I’ll stick to girls with opposable thumbs.”
+He paused as he tied his tie, then shook his head.
+“I am lecturing a magical wild animal about not flirting with me.
+I can’t tell if this means I’ve had too much to drink already today, or not nearly enough.”

 She tilted her head, and pawed at the bed.